Birrellc/Project__FS-Portfolio-2022/README.md

-# Chris Birrell Full Stack Portfolio 2022
+# Full Stack Portfolio 2022

 _Known Bugs: Issue with Rough Notation lib not always loading the effects in the correct place on the page or after the contact form is submitted._